lse-my470/lectures/README.md

 ---
 ### Week 7.
 Testing and Debugging in Python

 Writing computer programs is easy but making them work properly is hard.
 We test programs to check if they work as intended and we debug them when we find out that they don’t.
 In this lecture, we will discuss different ways to test and debug programs.
 We will cover common error messages and how to catch them with `try`, `except`, `raise`, and `assert`.
+We will also introduce GitHub Copilot as a useful tool for writing code.

 * *Readings*
   * Guttag.
 Chapters 6–7, pp.85–108.